-If you can’t figure out where you’re registered, go the polling place that you think is most likely to be the right one for your address and ask for a provisional ballot.
+If you can’t figure it out,, go the polling place that you think is most likely to be the right one for your address and ask for a provisional ballot.
 You have the right to cast a provisional ballot even if you’re not sure that you’re at the right polling place.

 What if someone challenges my right to vote?

-You can establish your identity by presenting your voter registration card, or any form of ID required of first-time voters.
+Only an election judge can challenge your eligibility to vote.
+If your identity is challenged, you can present your voter registration card or ID.
 If you have ID, you’ll be able to cast a regular ballot.
 Otherwise, you might have to vote by provisional ballot.
 Md.
 Elec.
 Law § 10-312.